-33. Add subtle pattern to your kitchen with floor tiles
+51. Add subtle pattern to your kitchen with floor tiles

 As we mentioned, tiles are a pretty and practical choice for kitchen flooring.
 The floor is a great place to add bolder patterns, as they won't overwhelm the room as they might if they were on the walls.
 There are lots of different types of tiles you could go for, from stone to luxury vinyl, so head to our feature on patterned floor tiles next to see all the options.

-34. Change up your kitchen flooring with paint
+53. Change up your kitchen flooring with paint

 Got floorboards in your kitchen?
 Paint them!
 This was a massive trend last year and looks like it will continue to be into 2020.
-White is an obvious choice for a sleek, modern look, but you could be brave and go for a dark moody colour or even whack out the stencils.
+White is an obvious choice for a sleek, modern look, but you could be brave and go for a dark moody color or even whack out the stencils.
 We've put together loads of ideas as well as a step-by-step on how to paint floorboards in our guide, so go and check that out.

-35. Change the worktops in your current kitchen for a new look
+54. Change the worktops in your current kitchen for a new look

 If your old kitchen worktops have seen better days you can usually replace them without having to rip out your whole kitchen.
 You could replace with like for like, but we think if you want your kitchen to feel like it's had a proper refresh, choose a different material.

-36. Switch out your kitchen lighting
+55. Switch out your kitchen lighting

 A well-lit kitchen can make all the difference, so make sure your kitchen lighting is considered really early on in your design process.
 You will need different layers of lights and different types for different tasks.